jrdwe/floodfile/README.md

 ## installation

-download the current release [here](https://github.com/jrdwe/floodfile/releases/latest)
+download the current release at the following [link](https://github.com/jrdwe/floodfile/releases/latest)

-*linux*: `sudo setcap CAP_NET_RAW+ep floodfile` to set permissions *windows*: you will require npcap with winpcap api to run successfully
+**linux**: `sudo setcap CAP_NET_RAW+ep floodfile` to set the correct network permissions

+**windows**: you will require npcap with winpcap api to run the program

 by default the application (if working correctly) saves files into your tmp directory. this can be changed via menubar.

 ## credit + motivation

-this project was heavily inspired/adapted from [arpchat](https://github.com/kognise/arpchat) by kognise and was built to help teach myself a little rust
+this project was heavily inspired/adapted by [arpchat](https://github.com/kognise/arpchat) by kognise and was built to teach myself a little rust